 Price: Free / $3.99 / $8.99 / $34.20

 Komoot is a planning app.
 It’s for hikers, bikers, and other outdoorsy types.
 You can check out trails and plan your route through them.
 It even features turn-by-turn voice instructions.
 There are offline maps that you can download as well.
 The app itself is fairly easy to use.
 You can get your first region for offline use for free just for downloading the app.
-You can get additional regions for $3.99.
-They also have an $8.99 region bundle.
-You can also just purchase everything for about $34.20 as well.
-It’s one of the few hiking apps that plan routes and also don’t come with a subscription.
+You can also get additional regions for $3.99, or pay $8.99 for a region bundle.
+You can also purchase everything for about $34.20.
+It’s one of the few hiking apps that plan routes and don’t come with a subscription.

 Offline Survival Manual

 Offline Survival Manual is exactly what the title infers.
 It’s a manual for surviving while lost in the wilderness.
 However, should that unfortunate event occur, this app is actually amazing.
-It has info on a bunch of things.
-That includes basic stuff like tying knots, building a fire, and avoiding poisonous plants.
+It provides lots of information on basic things like tying knots, building a fire, and avoiding poisonous plants.
 It also has deeper things like psychology tips for stress, procuring food, and surviving various environments and weather conditions.
 It’s free with no ads or in-app purchases.
 The app is also open source.
-It’s definitely one of the must-have hiking apps.
-Just in case.
+It’s definitely one of the must-have hiking apps, just in case.

 See also: The best Android survival games